Artist: Giambologna (Netherlandish, Douai 1529–1608 Florence)

 Dimensions: Height: 36 in., 53.9 lb.
 (91.4 cm, 24.4 kg)

 Credit Line: Bequest of Benjamin Altman, 1913

-Giambologna was renowned for his skill in casting bronze, the medium in which most of his work (ranging in scale from minute to monumental) was executed.
-The nature of the casting process lent itself to the multiplication of original models under the sculptor's supervision.
+Giambologna was renowned for his skill in casting bronze, the medium in which almost all his work (ranging in scale from minute to monumental) was executed.
+The nature of the casting process lent itself to the multiplication of original models under the sculptor's supervision as well as the production of so-called aftercasts.
 One of Giambologna's own casts of the Triton, presumably fairly large like this example, was sent to France along with a cast of his celebrated Mercury.
-Known reductions of the Triton composition show the streamlined simplifications that mark the majority of later bronzes after Giambologna's models, which became increasingly popular during the seventeenth century.
+Known reductions of the Triton composition show the streamlined simplifications that mark the majority of later bronzes after Giovanni Bologna's models, which became increasingly popular during the seventeenth century.